clorece/Student-Career-Assist/README.md

 # Student Career Assist
-**This project was created by ----.
+**This project was created by Clarence Grimaldo, Faith Madukwe, Morgan Alger, and Griffin Mwangi.
 Created for the final of ITSC 3155, Software Engineering.**

 This website provides career guidance for graduate students by keeping up with real-time job market trends, offering insights into in-demand skills, and recommending what skills they need to build to obtain a certain job in a certain field.